MartinHoldrege/SEI/README.md

 as well as R scripts.
 Note that the 'main' branch was renamed to 'master', because I couldn't get GEE to work with the repository.
 It doesn't seem like you can (at least easily), change branches within the GEE code editor.

+To push and pull from GEE, using:
+`git push origin_gee master`
+or
+`git pull origin_gee master`

+This is after the origin_gee alias has been created.